-A regular, predictable bedtime routine is great for helping children get enough sleep.
-Try to plan this around an appropriate bedtime for your child.
+A regular, predictable bedtime routine can help children get enough sleep.
+Try to plan this around an appropriate bedtime.

 Make the bedroom a safe, relaxing space free of clutter.
-A blackout blind can be helpful to keep out sunlight, while some children may find a night light soothing.
+A blackout blind can be helpful to keep out sunlight.
+Some children may find a night light soothing.

 It’s a good idea to keep screens out of the bedroom at night altogether.
-Older children can be tempted to stay up late or wake up to check social media.
+Older children may want to stay up late on social media, or check their phones in the morning.
 Try storing or charging phones in another room.

-Once you’ve found a routine that suits you and your child, try to keep it the same each night.
+Once you’ve found a routine that works for your child, try to keep it the same each night.

 We take your safety and privacy seriously